 The next rung on the ladder is the H2, which replaces two steel weights with a pair of tungsten weights, adding nearly two ounces to a stock buffer.

 These heavy buffers can be too heavy for some carbine applications, though they are often used.
-An H2 is likely too heavy for many mid-length systems, but this is not where they are most often desired.
+An H2 is can be too heavy for many mid-length gas systems, but this is not where they are most often desired.

 H3 Buffer (5-5.4 oz.)

 The H3 represents the heaviest of the carbine-length buffers for AR-pattern rifles, coming in at a hefty 5.2 oz., give or take.
 Why have an AR-15 buffer weight that is two ounces over a standard buffer?